 2. Generate the clean repo

 Second agent run: take the manifest, produce the new repo.
 Generic Express/Custom account onboarding flows.
 Two-role demo (vendor + buyer) to show the Stripe Connect mechanics without leaking the marketplace context.
 RoleSwitchPrompt component for the role-mismatch UX.
 Webhook handlers with the same idempotency patterns we'd hardened in production.
-All as a fresh git history, no PickNDeal commits leaking through.
+All as a fresh git history, no PickNDeal commits leaking through, with human-style commit messages describing what each commit does.

 3. End-to-end Stripe TEST verification

-Run the new boilerplate through the full Stripe Connect flow in test mode.
-Express account create → hosted onboarding redirect → destination charge with on-top fee ($50 + $5 = $55) → webhook fires (account.updated, payment_intent.succeeded) → order auto-flips to paid → saved methods CRUD all work.
-The agent generated the test plan from the methodology's “reproduce in production-shape, not toy-shape” invariant; we executed it together, found and fixed two issues with destination-charge metadata.
+Run the new module through the full Stripe Connect flow in test mode against the real Stripe API.
+Express account create → hosted onboarding redirect → destination charge with on-top fee ($50 + $5 = $55) → webhooks fire (account.updated, payment_intent.succeeded) → order auto-flips to paid → saved methods CRUD all work.
+The agent generated the test plan from the method's “reproduce in production-shape, not toy-shape” rule; we executed it together, found and fixed two issues with destination-charge metadata.

 What the method delivered